 If, after eating (a lot and well), you still don’t feel like going home, you can always enjoy our city’s cultural agenda.

-After all, there are always several exhibitions on in Porto.
-And on rainy days, it’s a program that tastes even better, right?
+After all, there are always several exhibitions going on in Porto.
+And on rainy days it’s a program that tastes even better, right?

 Attend a ballet show